Nuitka/Nuitka-website/posts/nuitka-release-0525.rst

    also tags for speedcenter, indicating how well "develop" branch fares in comparison to master.

--  With a new tool, source code and developer manual contents can be kept in sync, so that descriptions can be quoted there.
+-  With a new tool, source code and Developer Manual contents can be kept in sync, so that descriptions can be quoted there.
 Eventually a full Sphinx documentation might become available, but for now this makes it workable.